leojuvonen/r-government-debt-analysis/README.md

 |                 |               |               |               | (0.0003)      |
 | **Adjusted R²** | 0.007         | 0.101         | 0.117         | 0.117         |

 Model 3 seems to be the most fitting, because adding ΔGDP raises the adjusted $R^2$ slightly and the variable itself is statistically significant.
 Adding the squared government debt doesn't seem to have any impact so it is safe to say that Model 3 is sufficent.
+According to all the models, government debts effect on private consumption seems to be negative and the effect is statistically significant.

 The code for this section is provided in the scripts folder as debt_preg.R.